rev-net/memo/pitch.md

 RRG is a Delaware C corporation – 51% owned by Jango, 39% reserved for staff, 10% sold to investors.

+RRG has its own managerial efforts and is therefore selling structured access to a C corporation through a SAFE, but only engages with the $REV economy as a token holder.

 ### Onchain management

 Onchain, RRG will manage its $REV with a 3/6 multisig at `rrg.rev.eth`.
 The multisig is controlled by: